 Hurricanes have become more frequent and are appearing in many more areas of America.
-Superstorm Sandy (Oct 2012) which hit several north east states along the upper eastern seaboard is just one example of this phenomenon.
+Super storm Sandy (Oct 2012) which hit several north east states along the upper eastern seaboard is just one example of this phenomenon.
 Homeowners whose home is not damaged or affected by the harsh weather often times suffer through power outages for days on end.
 A home without electricity, especially in the winter months is a tough place to reside.
 Generators have become a precious commodity and gasoline even more.
-While a portable generator is valuable in these types of situations, a permanent home standby generator is perhaps invaluable.
+While a portable generator is valuable in these types of situations, permanent standby home generators are perhaps invaluable.

 As you can see, they can be pricey.
 However, the cost is only relevant to your particular needs and means.
 Ask yourself these questions to quantify your decision:

 1. Do you live in a area with frequent power outages?

 2. Do you live in an area where hurricanes and other bad weather affect your power situation?

 3. Do you rely on electricity to run medical equipment at home?

 If you answered yes to any of these question, then you have a good reason to consider adding a standby generator to your home.

 Determine what the standby generator should provide power to

 Deciding what you want your generator to power will determine the unit size.
 You can elect to go for a bare minimum of essentials (“emergency system”) like your central air conditioning unit, the refrigerator, and a few electrical outlets.
 This setup will use a small or mid-sized kilowatt unit.
 The high kilowatt mid-sized or larger generators can power your entire house on what is know as a “load-management system”.
 There are options in between but the aforementioned are the extremes on both ends of the spectrum.

 Permanent standby home generators can make life a lot easier during a time of power outage.
 It can also improve the homes value, not only for you but for potential buyers should you ever need or want to sell your home.